siegfried/dm-parse/README.md

 * ParseKey: the property for objectId, `is :parse` will define it for you.
 * ParsePointer: the pointer, you just need to give it objectId value.
 * ParseDate: the date, use it like you use DateTime.
-* ParseFile: the file, give it a hash contain "name" and "url", or a IO object from web form, it will be uploaded.
+* ParseFile: the file, give it an IO object from web form, it will be uploaded, and it will be loaded as a URI object.

 ## Limits
 * Does not support many-to-many relationships.